 While many of the moves considered as angle shooting are not strictly cheating, they are incredibly poor etiquette and should be avoided at all times.
 Here are just a few examples:

-- Acting out of your turn on purpose to gather information from the other players.
+- Acting out of turn on purpose to gather information from the other players.

 - Creating an illusion of a shorter stack by obscuring your high-value chips, either with your body or, most commonly, using other stacks of lower-value chips.